memsql/singlestore-spark-connector/README.md

 for which all requirements are satisfied.

 #### readFromAggregators
-When this feature is used, `singlestore-spark-connector` will use [SingleStore parallel read functionality](https://docs.singlestore.com/db/latest/en/query-data/query-procedures/read-query-results-in-parallel.html).
+When this feature is used, `singlestore-spark-connector` will use [SingleStoreDB parallel read functionality](https://docs.singlestore.com/db/latest/en/query-data/query-procedures/read-query-results-in-parallel.html).
-By default, the number of partitions in the resulting DataFrame is the lesser of the number of partitions in the SingleStore database and Spark parallelism level
+By default, the number of partitions in the resulting DataFrame is the lesser of the number of partitions in the SingleStoreDB database and Spark parallelism level
 (i.e., sum of `(spark.executor.cores/spark.task.cpus)` for all executors).
 Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.
 To use this feature, all reading tasks must start at the same time.
 Hence, the number of partitions in the resulting DataFrame should not be greater than the parallelism level of the Spark cluster.